Fupete/nasonero/README.md

 # nasonero playground

 This could be the repository for my/our new upcoming portfolio and digital playground.
 Let's see.
+Gently.

 The `code foundation` is based on the repo [11ty + Vite starter project](https://github.com/matthiasott/eleventy-plus-vite)